sznmelvin/nebula/README.md

 ## Prerequisites

 I recommend understanding assembly and c syntax and how a program runs(fetch from memory, decode and execute).
 It would really help you understand the codebase better.
 I also recommend reading _Operating Systems 3 Easy Steps by Remzi H.Arpaci-Dusseau and Andrea C.Arpaci-Dusseau_.
-It's the book I use while making this.
+It's the book I use while making this.<br>

+Also used this website.
+It was really helpful. https://wiki.osdev.org/

+## To run the OS

+### You need the following:

+- An emulator for running the OS on your computer(I used VirtualBox)
+- An assembler (I used NASM)

+## Notes to self(Basic Intro)

+An operating system is a software controlling the operation of a computer system and its resources.<br>
+A kernel manages the resources of the computer system and provides a platform for running applications.<br>
+A shell is a special program that allows the user to interact with the operating system.The way it works may vary in different OSes(i.e. File explorer, command line interface, etc.).<br>

 ## How a computer starts up